 What is a deposition?

 A deposition is a question-and-answer session.
 Attorneys for the other side will ask you questions, and you will answer the questions.
 When you answer, you will be testifying under oath, just as if you were testifying in court.
 A court reporter will make a record of what is being said, which will later be transcribed into booklet format.
 When you are answering questions, you should relax and speak openly and frankly.
-You have nothing to be afraid of.
 The following pointers may be of some help:

 The opposing party has a right to find out what information you have about the dispute so they can be prepared for trial, if the case does not settle.